docker-flow/docker-flow-monitor/docs/auto-scaling.md

 ## The DevOps 2.2 Toolkit: Self-Healing Docker Clusters

-The article you just read uses some of the concepts and exercises described in [The DevOps 2.2 Toolkit: Self-Healing Docker Clusters](https://leanpub.com/the-devops-2-2-toolkit).
+The tutorial you just read uses some of the concepts and exercises described in [The DevOps 2.2 Toolkit: Self-Healing Docker Clusters](https://leanpub.com/the-devops-2-2-toolkit).

 <a href="https://leanpub.com/the-devops-2-2-toolkit"><img src="https://technologyconversations.files.wordpress.com/2017/06/cover-small1.jpg?w=249" alt="" width="249" height="300" class="alignright size-medium wp-image-3563" /></a>If you liked this article, you might be interested in **[The DevOps 2.2 Toolkit: Self-Healing Docker Clusters](https://leanpub.com/the-devops-2-2-toolkit)** book.
 The book goes beyond Docker and schedulers and tries to explore ways for building self-adaptive and self-healing Docker clusters.
 If you are a Docker user and want to explore advanced techniques for creating clusters and managing services, this book might be just what you're looking for.